February 28, 2020

 WITHOUT WARNING!
 (1952)

-This seventy-seven-minute Allart Productions film-noir perhaps oddly falls into the unknown realm though the year offered little, if any, exciting crime films.
-It seems sandwiched neatly between larger budget crime films from the prior and following year.
+This seventy-seven-minute Allart Productions film-noir falls into the unknown realm though the year offered little, if any, exciting crime films as competition.
+It seems sandwiched neatly between larger-budget crime films from the prior and following years.
 From a story and script by William Raynor, the film does not break any new ground but Adam Williams's sensitive performance will not disappoint.
 Most often in supporting roles, we witness his talent as he embodies his character's subtle mood shifts.
 He is first-rate.
 Do not pay much attention to the routine, dated police procedural segments and lab work.
 Focus on the camera work by Joseph Biroc, the editing by Arthur Nadel and the powerful score by Herschel Burke Gilbert.
 The film was directed by Arnold Laven and shot in a semi-documentary style with voice-over narration in “Dragnet” fashion.
 There are many elemental details to this fine film but it stumbles over a weak conclusion.

 Williams is handsomely creepy as an unassuming, polite independent gardener.
 His living quarters add a visual to his pathetic existence—a small, run-down house in a rural neighborhood overlooking the distant City of Angels.
 Few would peg him as a serial killer, but his guilt is no surprise to the moviegoer from the opening scene.
 He returns exhausted with the startling realization of what he has done, yet a gentle grin emerges for its success.
 And he is compelled to do it all over again.
 On his belt hangs a leather sheath containing garden shears.
 He gives a literal meaning to the term, “backstabber.”
 Each month another blonde female is found with the killer's same modus operandi.
 The emotionally scarred paranoiac kills, according to a police psychiatrist, in retribution for his unfaithful, equally blonde wife.
 I can understand his anger over his wife’s infidelity, but to become a serial killer because of this suggests his psychological issues may have been simmering since childhood.

 The killer has been very careful to cover evidence of his crimes.
-In that opening scene, he accidentally rips his suit coat and plans to drop it off at a Taylor.
+In that opening scene, he accidentally rips his suit coat and plans to have a tailor repair it.
 As the next customer in line, the panic on his face indicates he realizes a piece of his coat was left behind in the motel room.
 He exits and returns home to incinerate the coat and his blood-stained shirt in his cast-iron stove.
 The guy is running out of clothes on a monthly basis.
 But mistakes accumulate.
 Tying the clues together falls on the shoulders of Edward Binns, the police detective in charge.
-I thought his character was a bit nonchalant, almost smirking because he thinks the murderer will be caught in short order because his department is just that good.
-But he is no closer to solving the crimes after three weeks of investigation.
+I thought his character was a bit nonchalant, almost smirking because he thought the murderer would be caught in short order because his department was just that good.
+Yet he is no closer to solving the crimes after three weeks of investigation.

 After jumping off the back of a delivery truck, not too inconspicuously he sprints on foot between rows of commercial loading docks, knocking over crates and dodging trucks.
 Mostly shot from an elevated position, Gilbert’s score is especially effective with a jazzy solo piano frantically playing as Williams tries to create distance from the freeway.
 I have always been impressed with actors of this period who are scripted to run at full speed in slick-soled leather dress shoes on concrete.
 Of course, unless you were playing a sport, it is what every man wore.

 To entrap the murderer, blonde-haired—bleached or otherwise—undercover policewomen are sent to the streets to notice anyone fitting the killer’s tell-tale pattern of behavior.
 Preferably before it is too late.
 Williams connects with one female officer (above) who is not particularly cool with the pressure of undercover work.
-The officer assigned for her protection does not know how to tail a suspect undetected, either.
-They are heading to the beach but he catches her nervously looking into the rearview mirror and he suspects a setup.
+They are heading to the beach but he catches her nervously looking into the rearview mirror and suspects a setup.
 Deviously smiling, he keeps driving up a winding road while never answering her persistent questions.
 She is wondering how the beach is accessible at such a high elevation.
 He stops.
 She exits to find only a cliff in front of her.
 In a clever bit of scripting, he pretends he is an honorable guy and tells her she can walk home from where they are, throwing her suspicions a curve.
-He drives to a spot where he can see her enter the tailing detective’s car.
+He drives to a spot where he sees her enter the tailing detective’s car.
 Williams confidently smiles.

 No comments: